+The V-SMF sends the PCO in a PDU Session Modification Command sent to the UE.

-6.7.3 EAS Re-discovery Procedure
+6.7.3 EAS Re-discovery and Edge Relocation Procedure

 6.7.3.1 General

-The EAS re-discovery in VPLMN can be triggered due to UE mobility, AF interacting with HPLMN, or AF interacting with VPLMN.
+The EAS re-discovery and edge relocation in VPLMN can be triggered due to UE mobility, AF interacting with HPLMN, or AF interacting with VPLMN.

-Editor's note: AF triggered EAS Re-discovery is FFS.

 6.7.3.2 Network triggered EAS change in HR-SBO context

-Figure 6.7.3.2-1 shows the procedure of EAS re-discovery when HR-SBO is supported and allowed in the target serving PLMN.
+Figure 6.7.3.2-1 shows the procedure of EAS re-discovery and edge relocation when HR-SBO is supported and allowed in the target serving PLMN.

-Figure 6.7.3.2-1: Network triggered EAS rediscovery HR-SBO context procedure
+Figure 6.7.3.2-1: Network triggered EAS rediscovery and edge relocation in HR-SBO context procedure

 1 The procedure described in clause 6.7.2.6 is performed: inter V-SMF intra-VPLMN or inter-PLMN N2 handover in HR-SBO case.